 But, how should you most effectively utilize the sitelink extension?

 Well for starters, get them implemented ASAP.
 If you are already utilizing them, kudos to you.
 If you are not, time to jump on the bandwagon.
 Ideally, you will create sitelinks for the top pages of your website that you would like to drive traffic towards, excluding the ad landing page.
-Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value added propositions.
-Include the most relevant, user-friendly information as possible.
+Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value-added propositions.
+Include the most relevant, user-friendly information possible.